randomairborne/speederboard/README.md

 # speederboard

+## if you're a speedrunner, and want to help with input on features, please contact me at valk (at) randomairborne (dot) dev

 A game leaderboard website.

 If you're looking to contribute, you might want to have a look at [templates.md](https://developer-docs.speederboard.org/templates.html),